-If Otsuka's action is successful, the Court could remand the ARISTADA NDA to the FDA for further action, vacate the FDA's approval of the ARISTADA NDA, declare that Otsuka's exclusivity rights preclude FDA from granting approval of the NDA for ARISTADA until December 2017, grant injunctive relief and require that we remove ARISTADA from the market, and/or require that the FDA impose limitations on the approval of the ARISTADA NDA.
+If Otsuka's action is successful, the DC Circuit could remand the case to the DC Court and the DC Court could remand the ARISTADA NDA to the FDA for further action, vacate the FDA's approval of the ARISTADA NDA, declare that Otsuka's exclusivity rights preclude FDA from granting approval of the NDA for ARISTADA until December 2017, grant injunctive relief and require that we remove ARISTADA from the market, and/or require that the FDA impose limitations on the approval of the ARISTADA NDA.
 These outcomes and others could adversely affect our ability to generate revenues from the commercialization and sale of ARISTADA, and our share price.